platformsh-examples/strapiconf2021-workshop/README.md

 At any time during the conference feel free to message our team for more information about Platform.sh.

-During the workshop itself, however, we will use the `#platform-sh-workshop` primarily for questions and help.
+During the workshop itself, however, we will use the **`#platform-sh-workshop`** primarily for questions and help.
 Your primary contacts during the workshop will be Chad Carlson, Robert Douglass, and Guillaume Moigneu.

-We will use Zoom as our primary method for going through steps, and breakout rooms for detailed help on individual steps.
+We will use Zoom as the main method for going through the workshop, and breakout rooms for detailed help on individual steps.
+Each of those steps has its own page in `/docs` that will contain all of the code snippets you'll need to complete the site.

-We will guide you through the steps during the workshop, with all code snippets and changes documented in the links above.

-Excited to see you at this year's StrapiConf!

 ### Get started